Indoqa/indoqa-boot/README.md

 ## Getting started

-The best way to bootstrap an indoqa-boot application is using the [indoqa-quickstart-boot](https://github.com/Indoqa/indoqa-quickstart/tree/master/indoqa-quickstart-boot) Maven archetype:
+The best way to bootstrap an Indoqa-Boot application is using the [indoqa-quickstart-boot](https://github.com/Indoqa/indoqa-quickstart/tree/master/indoqa-quickstart-boot) Maven archetype:

 ```bash
 mvn archetype:generate \